fabiancastro-onerpm/applemusicmvp/README.md

 - **AI Collaboration Scouting**: Leverage LLMs to find the perfect collaboration match based on fan behavior.

 ---
-*Developed for ONErpm A&R and Project Management teams.*
+*Developed by Fabian Castro for ONErpm teams.*